 A landmark trial of two men accused of running a popular streaming site begins today.
 The operators of Swefilmer, whose case had been put on hold pending a copyright ruling from the European Court, face charges of copyright infringement and money laundering.
 The case is a first of its kind in Sweden.

 The top 10 most downloaded movies on BitTorrent are in again.
-'Ben Hur' tops the chart this week, followed by ‘Inferno'.
-'Fantastic Beasts and Where to Find Them' completes the top three.
+'The Girl on The Train' tops the chart this week, followed by ‘The Accountant'.
+'Patriots Day' completes the top three.

 After weeks of anticipation, more pirated copies of awards screeners began appearing online this week.
 With leaked copies of Arrival, Hidden Figures, Patriots Day, Moonlight and La La Land, it appears that the pirate "screener season" is properly underway.